-Stem Cells LA only utilizes stem cell therapies in treating conditions that have previously shown promise in responding to the treatments.
+Most clinics utilize stem cell therapies in treating conditions that have previously shown promise in responding to the therapy.
 The only exception is if you have been made aware of the likelihood of successful treatment and still choose to accept treatment as a ‘trial patient’.

 What Conditions Can Stem Cell Therapy Treat?

-Currently, Stem Cells LA primarily treats patients for the following conditions:
+Currently, most clinics treat patients for the following conditions:

-- Hair Loss – We currently treat hair loss using stem cell-infused PRP (platelet-rich plasma) injections directly to the scalp.
+- Hair Loss – Using stem cell-infused PRP (platelet-rich plasma) injections directly to the scalp.

-- Neuropathy – We treat neuropathy (diabetic/peripheral) with stem cell therapy.
+- Neuropathy – Diabetic/peripheral with stem cell therapy.

-- Orthopedic Conditions/Arthritis – Orthopedic disease, including arthritis and other conditions, may be treated with stem cell and/or PRP therapy.
+- Orthopedic Conditions/Arthritis – Orthopedic disease, including arthritis and other conditions, may be eased with stem cell and/or PRP therapy.

-- Erectile Dysfunction – ED can be treated with stem cell therapy.
+- Erectile Dysfunction – ED may be helped with stem cell therapy.

-- Autoimmune Disease – Some autoimmune diseases may be treated by our clinic with stem cell therapy.
+- Autoimmune Disease – Some autoimmune diseases may be eased with stem cell therapy.